 Ultimately, mindfulness requires an individual to focus their attention on the present, to relinquish obsessive attention to the past or worries about the future.
 Since behavioral patterns are not set in stone, this philosophy can assist individuals in letting go of negative behaviors and replacing them with positive or beneficial actions, thought trends, or more radical perceptual shifts.
 According to Greater Good, a website hosted by Berkeley University, its introduction to western, secular practice is primarily credited to Jon Kabbat-Zinn and his stress-reducing Mindfulness-Based techniques.

-Modern Secular Use
+Modern Therapeutic Use

 In addition to Kabbat-Zinn’s approach, mindfulness is often used in cognitive therapies, especially those based on acceptance and sourcing change within an individual.
 Mindfulness-Based Cognitive Therapy (MBCT) is one such approach.
 In particular, those who suffer from recurring episodes of depression in extreme depressive disorders have benefited.
-But it’s helpful for all types of psychological challenges.
+But it’s helpful for many types of psychological challenges.

 Generally, MBCT and other approaches that utilize the eastern concept involve a program of guided sessions that can last eight weeks or more.
 These sessions teach clients basic meditation practices, which can be used daily in privacy.
 The private practice of meditation can also include breathing exercises and other homework designed to help patients develop their focus.